- Published on

 A balanced diet rich in vitamins, minerals, and antioxidants is vital for skin health.
 Focus on consuming foods rich in:

-• Vitamin C: Essential for collagen production, which is crucial for skin elasticity.
+- Vitamin C: Essential for collagen production, which is crucial for skin elasticity.
+Excellent sources include bell peppers, citrus fruits, kiwi, and strawberries.

-• Vitamin E: An antioxidant that protects skin cells from damage.
+- Vitamin E: An antioxidant that protects skin cells from damage.
+Found in nuts, seeds, and vegetable oils.

-• Zinc: Plays a role in skin repair and regeneration.
+- Zinc: Plays a role in skin repair and regeneration.
+Found in meat, shellfish, legumes, and pumpkin seeds.

-• Protein: Necessary for building and repairing tissues, including skin.
+- Protein: Necessary for building and repairing tissues, including skin.
+Aim for 1.2–1.6 g per kg of body weight daily.

 5. Consider Collagen Supplements

 Collagen is a protein that provides structure and elasticity to the skin.
-As we age, our natural collagen production declines.
-Supplementing with collagen peptides may help improve skin elasticity and reduce the appearance of loose skin.
+As we age, our natural collagen production declines by approximately 1% per year after the age of 25.
+Supplementing with hydrolyzed collagen peptides may help improve skin elasticity and reduce the appearance of loose skin.
+A 2019 randomized study published in Nutrients found that women taking collagen peptide supplements for 12 weeks showed significantly improved skin elasticity compared to placebo.

 6. Exfoliate Regularly